 Where the shortfall is temporary rather than structural, and where instant access is the most important criterion, a traditional bank overdraft is clearly an option.

 However, this type of business finance is generally more risky for the lender and hence rates and arrangement fees may not be competitive in addition to an unwillingness to add this facility in many cases.

 Where banks are cautious to tread, enter Cashsolv.
 Our business is geared to supporting yours with short-term business finance, whether through emergency business loans (from £20,000 to £250,000) or asset-based finance secured on your existing plant and equipment.

-Emergency loans are directly financed by ourselves, cutting out the middleman and allowing us to offer the keenest rates and most advantageous business finance terms.
+Emergency loans are directly financed by ourselves, cutting out the middleman and allowing us to offer the keenest rates and most advantageous terms.

-For asset-based business finance, we use a panel of lenders for maximum flexibility – meaning that if one is reluctant to lend in your business sector or is simply too costly, we can easily arrange business finance from another.
+For asset-based business finance, we use a panel of lenders for maximum flexibility – meaning that if one is reluctant to lend in your business sector or is simply too costly, we can easily arrange lending from another.

 Of course, loans may not be the appropriate lending solution for every business, so we also offer invoice finance.

 Invoice factoring is targeted purely at business-to-business companies and can provide business finance in the form of a loan on up to 85% of the outstanding invoice value.
-Put simply, as soon as you issue the invoice, we’ll lend against it providing your much needed business finance, whilst also taking control of your debtor ledger to ensure rapid repayment.
+Put simply, as soon as you issue the invoice, we’ll lend against it providing your much needed cash flow, whilst also taking control of your debtor ledger to ensure rapid repayment.